kensanata/just-halberds/Knives.md

 overcome adversity.
 We are powerless enough in the real world.
 Let’s not put that into our games for the sake of “realism”.

 *Power levels*.
-Every increase in skill unlocks new powers.
+Every increase in talent unlocks new powers.
 You need to decide what the range of power levels is going to look like.
 A good range would be from 1 to 5.
 An Education-11 Fire-5 Pyromancer is able to pass a difficult check with 3d6 ≤ 16 with 98% chance of success.